-Dear Members of the Planning Commission,
+Dear members of the Zoning Board of Appeals,

 I live at 1421 Iroquois Place, directly behind the proposed Circle K redevelopment at the intersection of Stadium and Packard.
 I am writing to express my strong preference for Quatro Construction's "alternative plan" that was proposed at a neighborhood meeting held at Morgan and York on Wednesday, February 22.
 The alternative plan, while certainly imperfect, is a much better option, in my opinion, than the by-right plan that is on the agenda for the March 7 Planning Commission meeting.
+I support granting the zoning variance as an effective compromise, as described below.
+I also note that the variance has support from all of the adjoining residential properties, as evidenced in the packets from the planning commission meetings held on March 7 and May 2 of this year.